Top 10 Best Characters from Young Adult Fiction Books

 20 Suze Simon - The Mediator

-I love Susannah the bad as girl who ain't afraid of no one.
-And I am hopelessly head over heels in love with Jesse Da Silva
+I love Susannah, the badass girl who ain't afraid of no one.
+And I am hopelessly head over heels in love with Jesse Da Silva.

 21 Effie Trinket - The Hunger Games

-She's a great role model that look up to in both the performing arts and as an older sibling.
-As an older sibling, I look up to her as she loves her brother so much, cares for him in every way possible and her story is a tragic, beautiful amazing stories that will make you weep buckets and pull at your heartstrings.
+She's a great role model to look up to in both the performing arts and as an older sibling.
+As an older sibling, I look up to her as she loves her brother so much and cares for him in every way possible.
+Her story is a tragic, beautiful, and amazing story that will make you weep buckets and pull at your heartstrings.

-She's thoughtful, intelligent and I cried bucket loads of tears when I read her story.
+She's thoughtful and intelligent.
+I cried buckets of tears when I read her story.

 24 Grover Underwood - Percy Jackson and the Olympians

-No one can Mach this goat, and pingpong balls n' cheese wiz doesn't sound all to bad...
+No one can match this goat, and ping-pong balls and cheese wiz doesn't sound all too bad...

 25 Aaron Warner - Shatter Me Trilogy